derlin/phrasal/README.md

 ### Why was it developed ?

 I have been working on a project lately, called [SwissText](https://github.com/derlin/swisstext) that tries to find and gather Swiss German sentences online.
 To do so, I had to build upon existing tools and develop some of my own.
-I figured that It would maybe be useful in other context, hence this repo which is a stripped down version of some of the SwissText modules.
+I figured that it would maybe be useful in other contexts, hence this repo which is a stripped-down version of some of the SwissText modules.

 ### How does it work ?

-This repo contains implementations of four types of tools, that constitute together a pipeline:
+This repo contains implementations of four types of tools, which constitute together a pipeline:

 1. *crawler*: extract (main) text from webpages;
 2. *normalizer*: normalize the raw text, including the encoding, quotes, spaces, etc.;